 How Can I Pay Down Debt Faster with a Balance Transfer Card?

-Features of a Balance Transfer Offer: Fee and Length
+Features of a Balance Transfer Offer: Fee, Transfer Window and Promotional Period

-Balance transfer offers are characterized by two features, which you need to understand in order to choose the best balance transfer off for you:
+Balance transfer offers are characterized by three primary features, which you need to understand in order to choose the best balance transfer offer for you:

 - The fee (charged once per balance transfer)